The Preterm Infants’ Parents’ Association (PIPA) was formed in Brisbane in 1980 with the goal of offering support to the families of premature babies.

 In 2000 (in Queensland), 3876 babies were born pre-term.
-The difference between normal births and premature births is that there are many more stresses involved.
+The difference between normal births and premature births is that there are much more stresses involved.
 Parents and families of premature infants may experience an enormous amount of emotional trauma, stress and grief and often need to cope with on-going health concerns and problems with their children.
-Additionally the mother can have health complications, there is extra stress on the father and the mother is usually discharged from hospital while the baby must stay for an extended length of time.
-Consequently there is often anger, sadness and isolation.
+Additionally, the mother can have health complications, there is extra stress on the father and the mother is usually discharged from hospital while the baby must stay for an extended length of time.
+Consequently, there is often anger, sadness and isolation.

 PIPA offers a range of support services to assist these families, including:

 - hospital visits (Royal Women’s, Mater, Caboolture, Gold Coast, Toowoomba);